Published 04/02/20. Last updated 10/16/20.

 3. Use flexible exam timing when appropriate and provide additional time for downloading exams and uploading solutions

 It is possible that students will be located across several time zones.
-Instructors are encouraged to offer either multiple exam times or a time-limited exam that students can take over a longer period (e.g., 24-hour window).
+Instructors are encouraged to offer either multiple exam times or a time-limited exam that students can choose when to take over a longer period (e.g., a 1 hour exam that can be taken during a 4 hour window).
 It is important to realize that exams and answers take time to both download and upload, especially when using an online platform such as Gradescope or bCourses.
 Instructors are encouraged to consider downloading and uploading time when determining both the length and time window of the exam.

 Alternatively, some instructors decide to offer two exam times approximately 12 hours apart, so that students in diverse time zones will all have a viable exam option.
 In this case, students should be asked ahead of time which time slot they will use to take their exam.
 One of these exam times should be the original exam time.